About Me

 - CoachUp - Private Trainings, Group Trainings

-My love for the game began around 5 years old, watching my brothers play at the Washington Park and listening to my father tell his stories at the dinner table about the glory days as a professional player in Vietnam.
-In that kind of environment, it's not much of a surprise that I strived to become the best player in the family.
-From then on, basketball was a huge part of my life.
-Over time, I exceeded my families expectations and even my own.
+My passion for basketball began when I was around five years old, watching my brothers play at Washington Park and listening to my father share stories at the dinner table about his glory days as a professional player in Vietnam.
+Growing up in that environment, it’s no surprise that I was driven to become the best player in the family.
+From that point on, basketball became a central part of my life.
+Over the years, I not only met my family’s expectations—I surpassed them, and even exceeded my own.